rust-lang/a-mir-formality/book/src/closer-look-ty.md

 That would then be a second way to prove an `Any` goal like `(Any ...)` and introduce lots of complications (we got enough already, thanks).

-* **Hypotheses vs clauses vs invariants:**
-These distinctions are used to express and capture implied bounds.
+Further distinctions between "hypotheses", "clauses", and "invariants" are used to express and capture implied bounds.
 We'll defer a detailed analysis until the section below, but briefly:
 * "Hypotheses" are where-clauses that are assumed to be true in this section of the code.
 * "Clauses" are global rules that are always true (derived, e.g., from an impl).